Masaaki Ueki

 On 23 August, the Asia Oceania Senior Karate Championship Tournament was held.
 Japan repeated the dominance of the previous day.
 They won the majority of medals on offer.
 Iran, Australia, and China were the only countries, apart from Japan to win medals, in the team events.

-As head of the JKA, Masaaki Ueki continues to travel the world, giving seminars to JKA members.
-Now in his 80s, his techniques remain exceptional.
-He provides a direct link to the origins of Shotokan Karate.
+As head of the JKA, Masaaki Ueki continued to travel the world, giving seminars to JKA members.
+In his 80s, his techniques remained exceptional.
+He provided a direct link to the origins of Shotokan Karate.

 Permanent link to this article: http://findingkarate.com/wordpress/masaaki-ueki/